Security Requirements

 - Secure Development Requirements

-- Required activities during system development to assure the outcome is not subject to vulnerabilities: data classification, coding guidelines, test methodology.
-Derived from frameworks like CLASP.
+- Required activities during system development to assure the outcome is not subject to vulnerabilities: threat modelling, secure coding standards, static and dynamic analysis, software composition analysis, security testing gates.
+Derived from NIST SSDF (SP 800-218) and implemented through OSA patterns SP-012, SP-028, and SP-041.

 References